openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``systemd.bbclass``
 ===================

-The ``systemd`` class provides support for recipes that install systemd unit files.
+The :ref:`systemd <ref-classes-systemd>` class provides support for recipes that install systemd unit files.

 The functionality for this class is disabled unless you have "systemd"